 Potential goodwill impairment is measured at the reporting unit level by comparing the reporting unit's carrying amount including goodwill, to the fair value of the reporting unit.
 The estimated fair value of each reporting unit is determined by utilizing a discounted cash flow analysis based on the Company's forecasts discounted using a weighted average cost of capital and market indicators of terminal year cash flows based upon a multiple of EBITDA.
 If the carrying amount of a reporting unit exceeds its estimated fair value, goodwill is considered potentially impaired.
 In determining fair value, management relies on and considers a number of factors, including but not limited to, operating results, business plans, economic projections, forecasts including anticipated future cash flows, and market data and analysis, including market capitalization.
 The assumptions we use are based on what we believe a hypothetical market participant would use in estimating fair value.
-Fair value determinations are sensitive to changes in the factors and judgments in applying them to the analysis of goodwill recoverability.
+Fair value determinations are sensitive to changes in the factors described above.
+There are inherent uncertainties related to these factors and judgments in applying them to the analysis of goodwill recoverability.